-We are required, by law, under the Child, Family and Community Service Act, to report any suspected cases/disclosures of child abuse or neglect to the appropriate authorities for investigation.
+We are required, by law, under the Child, Family, and Community Service Act, to report any suspected cases/disclosures of child abuse or neglect to the appropriate authorities for investigation.
 Our responsibility is to report suspicions/disclosures, not determine if abuse has occurred.
-Investigations are the responsibility of the Ministry for Children and Family Development (MCFD) and/or the Police.
+Investigations are the responsibility of the Ministry of Education and Child Care and/or the police.
 They are responsible for contacting the parent/guardian.